Tuwaiq-Academy-Training/project05/Readme.md

 ## Requirements

 - Support multiple users
-- Display everyone's blogs
+- Display everyone's blogs, podcasts, videos and tags
-- Creating posts for every user, don't forget to show the auther on the post
+- Creating posts (blogs) for every user, don't forget to show the auther on the post
 - Each blog should have a picture attached to it
 - Allow markdown writing (styling using markdown)
 - You need to have tags,and likes for each post